| BORN

 any other person.

-Junipero Serra School
+Junipero Serra Schoolhttp://www.juniperoserra.org/

-Joaquin Murrietta's Head in a Jar
+Joaquin Murrietta's Head in a Jarhttp://en.wikipedia.org/wiki/Joaquin_Murietta

 http://www.sptddog.com/sotp/jomu.html